aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/converting-to-fixed-page-format/specify-rendering-options-when-converting-to-pdf/_index.md

 ---
-title: Specify Rendering Options When Converting to PDF in C++
+title: Specify Rendering Options When Converting to PDF
 second_title: Aspose.Words for C++
 articleTitle: Specify Rendering Options When Converting to PDF
 linktitle: Specify Rendering Options When Converting to PDF